sachinsu/sachinsu.github.io/work_journal/journal2022.md

 ## 2022-apr-04 Mon

-- [MySQL Replication][Databases]
-    - Typical issues
-        - Temporary lag - caused by cold cache after restart
-        - Occasional lag - caused by write burst or long transactions
-        - Perpetual lag - Slaves almost never catch up
-        - How to avoid lags
-            - avoid long transactions
-            - manage batches
-            - increase replication throughput
-            - Alternative is to Shard
-        - Some use cases for replication,
-            - backups are faster and less disruptive on slaves than master
-            - reading from slaves helps in resilience (when master is down or loaded)
-    - How to monitor lag - Either Pg_heartbeat from percona toolkit or "second behind master" from "show slave status"

 - World Finance (New Monitory Regime)
     - Russia had no treasury securities and no onshore US dollar exposure, has no banking presense in US
     - Eurodollars - Stateless money, its no one's liability